nbusseneau/InstantFertilizer/README.md

 ## Features

 - Fertilize plants (crops, trees) and pickables (berries, mushrooms, flowers) to make them grow or respawn instantaneously, using items from a configurable fertilizer list.
+  - Vines can also be fertilized for instant growth, after which their pickable berries can also be fertilized, though it should be noted this is a bit finnicky and works best with fresh vines that were just grown rather than preexisting vines.
 - By default, the fertilizer list allows using either **3 Ancient Seeds** (after **Eikthyr** has been defeated) or **1 Ymir Flesh** (after **The Elder** has been defeated).
 - If multiple fertilizers are in inventory, consumption priority is given based on list order: make sure to position less valuable fertilizers before more valuable ones in the list.
 - By default, grow / respawn instantaneously when fertilizing, but can also be configured to reduce remaining time instead (in percentage of total growing / respawning time).
 A single plant / pickable can be fertilized multiple times, but not more than once with the same fertilizer (i.e. if you have 2 fertilizers and set a sub-50% reduction, using both fertilizers will not bypass the whole remaining time).